Casus-B/Casus-custom-Chatfill-II/README.md

 ![Tracker expanded](/screenshots/mha-tracker-expanded.webp)

-(This example of the tracker is huge, but I wanted to show you what it looks like when you're dealing with an enormous cast of characters.
-It can, in fact, keep track of more than a dozen characters.)
+This example of the tracker is huge, but I wanted to show you what it looks like when you're dealing with an enormous cast of characters.
+It can, in fact, keep track of more than a dozen characters.

+The example is also a little weird from a narrative perspective, but again, I feel like that's a bonus here: in the pictured story, a bunch of characters from My Hero Academia are planning to put on a Bleach cosplay, and they're eating lunch in the middle of the planning session.
+This Bleach cosplay idea was something that the LLM just sort of threw into my lap and I figured let's roll with it.

 -----